TommasoBelluzzo/SystemicRisk/README.md

 * illiquid series with too many zeroes have been discarded (unless necessary);
 * outliers have been detected and removed;
 * rows with NaNs have been removed or filled with interpolation;

-* in relation to SRISK methodology:
+* in relation to CoVaR/ΔCoVaR methodology, the time series of state variables must contain a supplementar observation at the beginning because the script must apply a one-day lag;
-  * keeping a daily frequency, the values of total liabilities must be rolled forward by at least three months in order to simulate the difficulty of renegotiating debt in case of financial distress;
+* in relation to SRISK methodology, keeping a daily frequency, the values of total liabilities must be rolled forward by at least three months in order to simulate the difficulty of renegotiating debt in case of financial distress;